Vipinchaudhary31122002/OpenNewspaper/README.md

 - **User-Friendly Interface:** Enjoy a clean and intuitive interface that makes navigation effortless, allowing you to focus on the content that matters most.

-- **Responsive Design:** Access OpenNews seamlessly from various devices, ensuring a consistent and enjoyable experience whether you're on your desktop, tablet, or smartphone.
+- **Responsive Design:** Access OpenNewspaper seamlessly from various devices, ensuring a consistent and enjoyable experience whether you're on your desktop, tablet, or smartphone.

 ## More Features to be Added

-OpenNews is a project under active development, with exciting features planned for the future:
+OpenNewspaper is a project under active development, with exciting features planned for the future:

 - **Search Functionality:** Easily search for specific topics, keywords, or articles within the platform.